📱 Stay connected to every school your family is part of — all in one place.

 #ArtMillage #NCSDArts #YourMillAtWork #WeAreNassau

-5 days ago, Wildlight Elementary School
+about 2 months ago, Wildlight Elementary School

 A young girl smiles while holding up her colorful drawing of several houses titled "Texture Town."
 The image is a digital poster with the heading "Artist of the Month – Avery Cravens" for Wildlight Elementary in April 2026.
 The Nassau County School District logo and a "#YourMillAtWork" banner are featured at the top and bottom.